• Go to app

 Exploring the main stations of Italy

-Aside from learning the main train station, you should choose the appropriate departing and arrival stations as it’s vital in avoiding inconvenience and unexpected detours!
+Aside from learning the main train station, you should choose the appropriate departing and arrival stations as it’s important in avoiding inconvenience and unexpected detours!
 Central stations like Milan's Milano Centrale or Rome's Roma Termini, offer convenient access to the city's core attractions.
 For your easy reference in your Italy itinerary, here are some stations to remember:

 Central Stations